haniehst/tubelytics/README.md

 # Advanced Programming Practices: TubeLytics

-Welcome to the **Advanced Programming Practices** course project by **Team 400 Bad Request**!
+Welcome to the **Advanced Programming Practices** course project by **Team 400 Bad Request** (Divided)!
 This repository contains the implementation and documentation of our project.

 ## Installation